A Manifold Objective

 A parameter for a AbstractManoptProblem

-indicating that the problem uses functions that allocate memory for their result, i.e. they work out of place.
+indicating that the problem uses functions that allocate memory for their result, they work out of place.

 Manopt.InplaceEvaluation